Tools of the Trade (Graphic Design)

-For a third alternative, you can consider the CorelDRAW Graphics Suite.
+For a third alternative, consider the CorelDRAW Graphics Suite.
 It is an all-in-one package, and has many of the same features as Illustrator and Photoshop.
 If you aren’t keen on Adobe’s subscription plans, then good news — the CorelDRAW products can be purchased in full.

 In my case, I decided to go with a graphics tablet.
 It is a hardware input device that allows you to draw digitally using a stylus.
-You will need practice to get used to drawing on a computer screen, but it will be worth it in the long run, especially if you’re looking to venture into illustration later on.
+You will need practice to get used to drawing on a computer screen, but it will be worth it in the long run, especially if you are looking to venture into illustration later on.

 Wacom is a popular brand for graphics tablets.
 There are others on the market, but you might run into driver and pen problems (as reported by some users).

 For those on a tight budget, you might want to consider a refurbished tablet, which costs much less and works just as well for sketching.
 Otherwise, here are a few choices with decent reviews:

 The Intuos Draw Creative Pen Tablet is the cheapest among the Wacom products and gives you everything you need (including the ArtRage Lite software) to start sketching.